kubrayesilkaya/GymBuddy-ChatBot/README.md

 - 19 07 06 025 MELİS KARA
 - 19 07 06 020 ECE POLAT
 - 19 07 06 009 İREM BATAK

+This project is a chatbox project about gym exercises created using GPT-3.